 Working Group Response:

-It is the working group’s view that a sufficient “paper trail” will be provided by records associated with provision of the TAC and notifications to the RNH outlined in Preliminary Recommendations 3-4.
+The working group acknowledges that with the elimination of the Gaining FOA requirement, the AuthInfo code becomes even more important for the transaction and for any Compliance investigation related to it.
+The working group further agrees that it is important to properly document and retain all notifications related to the transfer sent by the Losing Registrar, so that information about such records can be sent to ICANN Compliance when investigating a complaint, as needed.
+Therefore, the working group is providing a specific recommendation on requirements regarding the retention of these records and provision to ICANN upon reasonable notice.

+Preliminary Recommendation yy: The Registrar MUST retain all records pertaining to the provision of the TAC to a Registered Name Holder, as well as all notifications sent per the requirements under the Transfer Policy.
+At a minimum, the records retained

+MUST document the date/time, means, and contact(s) to whom the TAC and notifications are sent.
+The Registrar MUST maintain these records for the shorter of 15 months or the longest period permitted by applicable law, and during such period MUST provide such records to ICANN upon reasonable notice.

+Rationale for Preliminary Recommendation yy: This recommendation seeks to ensure that the necessary information is available to ICANN org in the case of a Compliance investigation related to an inter-Registrar transfer.
+The 15-month retention period specified in this recommendation is consistent with requirements anticipated to be included in the Registration Data Policy.

 Charter Question a6

 Survey respondents noted that mandatory domain name locking is an additional security enhancement to prevent domain name hijacking and improper domain name transfers.
 The Transfer Policy does not currently require mandatory domain name locking; it allows a Registrar to NACK an inter-Registrar transfer if the inter-Registrar transfer was requested within 60 days of the domain name’s creation date as shown in the Registry RDDS record for the domain name or if the domain name is within 60 days after being transferred.
 Is mandatory domain name locking an additional requirement the working group believes should be added to the Transfer Policy?